noaione/yuusha-shoukan-ln/sources/v11/chapter3.md

 I decided to ask Kuro, the person who sent me that ship, what her intentions were.

-[Also, why a ship… Even if I receive such a thing, I don’t even know when I would use it...]
+[Also, why a ship...
+Even if I receive such a thing, I don’t even know when I would use it...]

 [By the way, that magic ship is “bigger than this house”, you know?!]